 The surname Elbown was first found in St. Taurin, Evreux, Normandy, in the year 980, as St. Aubyn.
 This distinguished name arrived with the Conqueror through Sir John Aubyn, and settled in Barnstaple in Devon, where he became a patron of Barnstable Abbey.
 The family were granted many estates and they were recorded under the name Alban in the Domesday Book.

-Important Dates for the Elbown family
+Early History of the Elbown family

 This web page shows only a small excerpt of our Elbown research.
 More information is included under the topic Early Elbown History in all our PDF Extended History products and printed products wherever possible.